-The following served as directors during the year ended 31 December 2018 and subsequent to that date:
+The following served as directors during the year ended 31 December 2019 and subsequent to that date:

-- J Wimpenny appointed 1 January 2018 - L Williamson
+- | Wimpenny - L Williamson

-Qualifying third party indemnity provisions for directors

-The company's ultimate parent undertaking maintains liability and indemnity insurance for its directors and officers and for those of its subsidiaries.
+Qualifying third party indemnity provisions for directors The company's ultimate parent undertaking maintains liability and indemnity insurance for its directors and officers and for those of its subsidiaries.
 This provision has been in place throughout the year and remains in force at the date of approving the directors' report.